dustinpfister/blog_posts/_posts/threejs-box3.md

 ### Mesh objects, groups, and Object3D

 The use of the Box3 class also has a lot to do with [Mesh objects](/2018/05/04/threejs-mesh), [Groups](/2018/05/16/threejs-grouping-mesh-objects/), and a whole lot of other objects based on the [Object3d class](/2018/04/23/threejs-object3d/).
 For example one major use case of the Box3 class would be to use it to set the position of a mesh object within the space of a BOX3 class.
 The way to do so would be by way of the [position property of the object3d class](/2022/04/04/threejs-object3d-position/).
 There are also a number of other properties of object3d that one should be aware of such as scale and rotation just to name a few.

+### The Buffer Geometry Compute Bounding Box method

+When it comes to buffer geometry there is the [Compute Bounidng Box method](/2022/10/07/threejs-buffer-geometry-compute-bounding-box/) of that class that can be used to create an update an instance of the Box3 class that will then be set to the bounding box property of the buffer geometry instance.
+In this post I might cover a few example of this method of buffer geometry, however the focus is more so on The Box3 class alone here.

 ### Source code is on Github